hoanhan101/terminal-chat/README.md

 - ~~**[errno 48] address already in use:** It happens because we don't close the socket properly.~~

 ## To-do
+### Both
+- Write a desgin doc
+- Error handling
+- How to test

 ### TCP
 - ~~Fix oserror: per permanently~~
 - Open a new thread whenever a new connection ask for, custom thread number?, limit?